peter1000/PSphinxTheme/README.rst

 About
 =====
-A sphinx theme I use for most projects.
+A sphinx theme.
 Derivative of "Eli Collins's cloud_sptheme".

 The latest documentation can be found online at `<http://packages.python.org/PSphinxTheme>`_.